tbnorth/stressland/stressland.md

  - 200+ variables (Tom, again), soils, atmospheric deposition, etc.
    - PCA
  - also a subset, “CSI”, 86 variables
- - Landcover from an unpublished hybrid dataset by Pete Wolter
+ - Land cover from an unpublished hybrid dataset by Pete Wolter

 ## GLEI-2